Aptoide/tech_challenge_python/README.md

 - Clarity of the README.md file (that explains how to run your script).

 ## SUBMISSION
-Submit your project as a GitHub repository containing your code and the README.md and share the link with Aptoide Recruitment team.
+Submit your project as a GitHub repository containing your code and the README.md and share the link with the Aptoide Recruitment team.